 Welcome to the Pearl Cays, aka untouched postcard of pretty views and pristine beaches.
-Found on the eastern coastline of Nicaragua, the Pearl Cays are a series of 12 cays (pronounced "keys" found just a few miles off the coast of the Pearl Lagoon — more on that later.
-There used to be 18 of these picturesque islands, but due to rising tides, six were swallowed up.
-These cays are all uninhabited, though you can find a couple of places to stay on a few of the islands, but all give you that "totally remote" paradise kind of feeling.
+Found on the eastern coastline of Nicaragua, the Pearl Cays are a series of 12 cays (pronounced "keys") just a few miles off the coast of the Pearl Lagoon — more on that later.
+There used to be 18 of these picturesque islands, but due to rising tides, six have been swallowed up.
+These cays are all uninhabited.
+You can find a couple of places to stay on a few of the islands, but all give you that "totally remote" paradise kind of feeling.

 Picture thick green jungles on each of these islands, surrounded by sandy beaches and swaying palm trees once you reach the blue water.
-Several of the islands are home to nesting grounds for the endangered Hawksbill Turtle and the boat rides out to these islands have been known to be accompanied by dolphins which sounds just magical.
-They are rather isolated, meaning you can come and visit and have the entire island to yourself for a day of swimming, snorkeling, and sun.
+Several of the islands are nesting grounds for the endangered Hawksbill Turtle, and the boat rides out to these islands have been known to be accompanied by dolphins.
+These magical islands are rather isolated, meaning you can come and visit and have the entire island to yourself for a day of swimming, snorkeling, and sun.
 Sound absolutely perfect for those looking for an untouched paradise.

 Where Can I Find Them?